-Professor Feldman’s current research explores the representation of connections between events in literary, historical and philosophical narratives.
+Feldman’s current research explores the representation of connections between events in literary, historical, and philosophical narratives.
 Events in a story can be seen as ordered according to proximate causation, which leads diachronically from one event to the next; and they can also be understood in view of the structure of the narrative as a whole – for instance in terms of the unity of plot.
-Her book Arts of Connection: Poetry, History, Epochality, published by De Gruyter, argues that there exists an essential narrative tension between these two kinds of connection, by means of exemplary moments in Aristotle and classical German poetics, eighteenth-century philosophy of history, and twentieth-century phenomenology.
+Her most recent book argues that there exists an essential narrative tension between these two kinds of connection, by means of exemplary moments in Aristotle and classical German poetics, eighteenth-century philosophy of history, and twentieth-century phenomenology.

-She is author of Binding Words: Conscience and Rhetoric in Hobbes, Hegel and Heidegger (Northwestern University Press, 2008); co-editor (with Gilad Sharvit) of Freud and Monotheism: Moses and the Violent Origins of Religion (Fordham University Press, 2018); and co-editor (with Will McNeill) of Continental Philosophy: An Anthology (Blackwell, 1998).
+She is author of Arts of Connection: Poetry, History, Epochality (De Gruyter, 2019); Binding Words: Conscience and Rhetoric in Hobbes, Hegel and Heidegger (Northwestern University Press, 2008); co-editor of Freud and Monotheism: Moses and the Violent Origins of Religion (Fordham University Press, 2018); and co-editor of Continental Philosophy: An Anthology (Blackwell, 1998).

-Feldman has been a Fulbright Scholar, an Alexander von Humboldt Fellow (2010-2011), and a Hellman Family Faculty Award recipient (2009).
-She was an invited researcher at the research cluster “Cultural Foundations of Europe” at the University of Konstanz, Germany (Summer 2012) and at the research program “Enlightenment, Religion, Knowledge” at the University of Halle, Germany (May-June 2013).
+Feldman has been a Fulbright Scholar, an Alexander von Humboldt Fellow, a Hellman Family Faculty Award recipient, and a Townsend Center for the Humanities Fellow.
+She has been an invited researcher at the research cluster “Cultural Foundations of Europe” at the University of Konstanz, Germany; at the research program “Enlightenment, Religion, Knowledge” at the University of Halle, Germany; and with the Cluster of Excellence "Temporal Communities" at the Free University of Berlin.
 She has also received conference grants from the Townsend Center for the Humanities and the Center for Jewish Studies, as well as course development grants and course enhancement grants from L&S.